koknat/dif/README.md

       -listFiles         Print report showing which files match, when using -gold or -dir2

+    File formats:
+        dif will automatically uncompress files from these formats into intermediate files:
+            .gz
+            .bz2
+            .xz
+            .zip  (single files only)

     Default compare tool:
-        The default compare tool (difftool) is gvimdiff To change this, create the text file ~/.dif.options with one of these content lines:
+        The default compare GUI is gvimdiff
+        To change this, create the text file ~/.dif.options with one of these content lines:
-            difftool: gvimdiff
+            gui: gvimdiff
-            difftool: kompare
+            gui: kompare
-            difftool: meld
+            gui: meld
-            difftool: tkdiff
+            gui: tkdiff

+    For convenience, link to this code from ~/bin ln -s dif ~/bin/dif

     Perforce version control support:
             Perforce uses # to signify version numbers Perforce examples:
-            dif file#head       compares most current p4 version with local version dif file#7          compares p4 version 7 with local version dif file#6 file#7   compares p4 version 6 with p4 version 7
+            dif file#6 file#7   compares p4 version 6 with p4 version 7
             dif file#6 file#+   compares p4 version 6 with p4 version 7
-            dif file#6 file#-   compares p4 version 6 with p4 version 5
-            dif file#6..#8      compares p4 version 6 with p4 version 7, and then compares 7 with 8
+            dif file#6 file#-   compares p4 version 6 with previous version dif file#head #-    compares p4 head version with previous version (shortcut) dif file#head       compares p4 head version with local version (shortcut) dif file#7          compares p4 version 7 with local version (shortcut) dif file#6..#8      compares p4 version 6 with p4 version 7, and then compares 7 with 8

 # Installation instructions

 To install dif and run tests:
-* download dif.tar.gz from GitHub
+* download dif from GitHub
-* tar -xvf dif.tar.gz
-* cd dif/tests
+* cd dif/test
 * ./dif.t

 It should return with 'all tests passed'

 Perl versions 5.6.1 through 5.30 have been tested

-For convenience, copy it to your ~/bin directory
+For convenience, copy 'dif' to your ~/bin directory

 To see usage: